Data-Visualization-Intro/1-Class-intro/readme.md

 ## Data Visualization

+If our needs are simple we can use HTML and CSS to display data visualizations.

 ```html
 <div style="font: 10px sans-serif; text-align: right; color: white;">
   <div style="background: steelblue; padding: 3px; margin: 1px; width: 40px;">